textileio/papers/draft.md

 Replica
 : Log Writers can designate other IPFS Peers to "replicate" a Log, potentially republishing Records.
-A Replica is capable of receiving Log updates and traversing linkages via the Replica Key ([@sec:KeysEncryption]), but is not able to read the Log's contents.
+A Replica is capable of receiving Log updates and traversing linkages via the Service Key ([@sec:KeysEncryption]), but is not able to read the Log's contents.

 In practice, Writers are solely responsible for announcing their Log's addresses.
 This ensures a conflict-free address list without additional complexity.
-Some Replicas may be in the business of replicating Logs ([@sec:Bots]), in which case Writers will announce the additional Log address to Readers.
-This allows them to *pull* (or subscribe to push-based) Records from the Replica's Log address when the Writer is offline or unreachable ([@fig:Pulling]).
+Some Services may be in the business of replicating Logs ([@sec:Bots]), in which case Writers will announce the additional Log address to Readers.
+This allows them to *pull* (or subscribe to push-based) Records from the Service's Log address when the Writer is offline or unreachable ([@fig:Pulling]).

 ### Keys & Encryption {#sec:KeysEncryption}